juliogomez/devops/README.md

 ### What about Web and WebEx Teams?

-If you remember our deployment of *myhero* on the development laptops, you already know by now that, apart from *myhero-ui*, both your *myhero-app* and *myhero-spark* need to be reachable from outside the local environment.
+If you remember our deployment of *myhero* on the development workstations, you already know by now that, apart from *myhero-ui*, both your *myhero-app* and *myhero-spark* need to be reachable from outside the local environment.

 *myhero-app* needs to be reached by the browsers of our voters because the Web interface is implemented in AngularJS. *myhero-ui* will provide browsers with all required HTML, CSS, JavaScript code, and then the application will run client-side.
 This means that the browser will need to communicate directly with *myhero-app*, so that is why it needs to be reachable from the outside world.